The Administrative State: History of the concept

 The primary debate is over whether or not nonelected agencies of the government have the power to legislate as well as enforce.
-The argument for the power is that all federal agencies/ officials are subject to the President of the United States, who is elected accommodating the new power democratically so that it does not need to be voted on directly by the public; where the counter is that “agencies remain inefficient, ineffective, and undemocratic;” attempting to justify that the public’s inability to vote for the policy that the agency adopts is undemocratic/unconstitutional (Harvard Law Review).
+The argument for the power is that all federal agencies/ officials are subject to the President of the United States, who is elected for the purpose of accommodating the new power democratically, so that it does not need to be voted on directly by the public; where the counter is that “agencies remain inefficient, ineffective, and undemocratic;” attempting to justify that the public’s inability to vote for the policy that the agency adopts is undemocratic/unconstitutional (Harvard Law Review).